Chalwk/JeriCraftDocs/HALO/ABOUT.md

 # Halo Server Scripts

-All **JeriCraft** servers are equipped with several custom scripts designed to improve gameplay, ensure fair play, and enhance the overall server experience.
+All **JeriCraft** servers for **Halo: Combat Evolved** are equipped with several custom scripts designed to improve gameplay, ensure fair play, and enhance the overall server experience.
 Below is a list of the scripts running on all of our servers:

 | **Script Name**                                                                                                                        | **Description**                                                                                                                                                                               |